RM 2,145 Find Cheap Flights from Southeast Asia to British Columbia

 • Which airlines fly most frequently to British Columbia?

 Southeast Asia and British Columbia are connected by different airlines.
-The airlines that fly that route the most regularly are Air Canada (17 flights per week), Philippine Airlines (15 flights per week), and Thai Airways (7 flights per week).
+The airlines that fly that route the most regularly are Air Canada (13 flights per week), Philippine Airlines (9 flights per week), and Singapore Airlines (4 flights per week).

 • How many airports are there in British Columbia?